 To give a concrete example and to demonstrate the dictionary reduction property, we consider here the representation based on the ridgelet transform.
 In our numerical experiments we observe that the proposed technique allows for a dictionary reduction by approximately $50\%$ in case of one-dimensional target function $f$ (examples~\ref{sec:ex1} and~\ref{sec:ex2}), and by $70\%$ in case of two-dimensional one (examples~\ref{sec:ex3} and~\ref{sec:ex4}), without a noticeable affect on the quality of the constructed network.

-We also note that there are more efficient ways for the search space reduction, but it is outside of the scope of the current paper and will be discussed in future publications.
+We also note that there are more efficient ways to achieve search space reduction, such as those based on more fitting integral representations, see e.g.~\cite{ongie2019function,Petrosyan:2020to}.
+However the overview of such methods is outside the scope of the current paper and will be discussed in future publications.